mryndzionek/qpn_experiments/README.md

 - learn the to use the framework and RTOS concepts
 - investigate performance/limitations while using low-end hardware
-- determine usefulness of UML Statecharts modelling
+- determine usefulness of UML Statecharts modeling

 Dependencies
 ------------